Stay In Touch

 Education

-My research on education has mainly concerned social justice issues, and the education system itself – a massive and potent social institution, constantly in change.
-Education is, fundamentally, about creating capacities for practice, capacities that are both individual and social.
-In the course of this, some people are dealt advantage and others are dealt disadvantage.
-That used to be deliberate, and quite open: school systems were born segregated, by class, gender and race.
-It’s now more covert, and happens through curriculum making, testing, funding and selection.
-But it still happens.
+So my research on education has mainly concerned social justice issues, and the operation of schools and universities as a massive and potent social institution that is constantly in change.
+Education is about creating capacities for practice - capacities that are both individual and social.
+In the process, some groups gain privilege and others are dealt heavy blows.
+That used to be deliberate: school systems were born segregated.
+It’s now more covert, but still happens.
+How, is worth knowing.

-My first educational research was my PhD thesis, on the development of children’s political ideas (published as The Child’s Construction of Politics).
-This was undoubtedly the funniest research project I have done, but also sinister in showing the prevalence of fear, then directed at foreigners, war and communism.
-Overlapping with this, I was involved with a number of other researchers in a large study of Sydney teenagers (published as 12 to 20.)
-This quantitative work gave me evidence for the pervasive social class effects in education, and a feel for its complexities.
+My first educational research was my PhD thesis, on the development of Australian children’s political ideas.
+This was undoubtedly the funniest research project I have done, but also sinister, showing the widespread fear – encouraged by media and government – in the 1960s directed at foreigners, war and communism.
+I was also part of a team doing a large study of Sydney teenagers (published in 1975 as 12 to 20.)
+This quantitative work showed the widespread social class inequalities in education, and gave me a feel for its complexities.

 I then joined with Dean Ashenden, Sandra Kessler and Gary Dowsett in a close-focus study of how educational inequality worked, in everyday school processes.
-We interviewed students aged about 14, their parents (usually at their home), their teachers, and their principals – individually, conversationally, and in detail, 424 in all.
+We interviewed students aged about 14, their parents (usually at their home), their teachers, and their principals.
 The result was an extraordinarily rich body of information, which took us years to analyze, working case by case.

 I still remember the 40 minutes I spent in a leather chair in a well-appointed office, listening to the principal of an elite private school giving me a stunning run-down of the corporate hierarchy, housing trends, cultural divisions, families and factions of an Australian city’s ruling class.
 I could have published it in a sociology journal without changing a word.
 But I also remember talks with working-class mothers and fathers in fibro cottages on the same city’s outskirts.
 They knew as much, but about different things.

-Because Making the Difference and its sequel Teachers’ Work included mainstream working-class schools, I got an undeserved reputation as knowing about poverty.
-So I was commissioned to do a national study of the Disadvantaged Schools Programme, to help a re-thinking of this very creative enterprise.
+From this project I got an undeserved reputation as knowing about poverty.
+So I was commissioned to do a national study of the Disadvantaged Schools Programme, to help a re-thinking of this very creative programme.
 I worked intensively on this with Viv White and Ken Johnston, and in quick time we put together a portfolio of studies including surveys of teachers, oral history, school case studies, conceptual work and policy proposals.

-But in the late 1980s the DSP, and its mother institution the Australian Schools Commission, were under attack by neoliberals.
-Our lovely project reports were filed-and-forgotten by the economists who now controlled education policy in Canberra.
+But in the late 1980s education reforms in the interest of social justice were under attack by neoliberals.
+Our project reports were shelved by the hard-faced men who now controlled education policy in Canberra.
 Deakin University came to the rescue and published them as Running Twice as Hard, masquerading as an education policy case study.

 I kept thinking about the issues, and a couple of years later, on the invitation of the Canadian journal Our Schools Ourselves, published a little book called Schools and Social Justice.
-This pulled together some of the DSP findings and offered some new thinking about ‘curricular justice’.
-But the Australian publisher of this book soon went broke, so it was never reprinted and had little impact locally.
-Curiously my paper in a mainstream US educational journal that presented the line of thought was reprinted four times overseas, once in translation.
+This pulled together some of the DSP findings and offered ideas about ‘curricular justice’.
+But the Australian publisher went broke, so the book was never reprinted and had little impact locally.
+Curiously my paper in a mainstream US educational journal was reprinted four times overseas.

 By now I also had a lot of experience with gender research (see Gender).
-The Making the Difference project had fascinating material on gender relations in families, schools and adolescent life.
+Making the Difference had fascinating material on gender relations in families, schools and adolescent life.
 We wrote several articles about this, and a splendidly-illustrated booklet called Ockers and Disco-maniacs.
-In the late 1980s I had done a life-history project on masculinity that yielded a good deal of retrospective material about experiences of school.
-I was therefore in a good position to be an expert on boys’ education, just when this was becoming a public issue.
+Later I did a life-history project on masculinity that yielded a good deal of evidence about experiences of school.
+I was therefore in a good position to be an expert on boys’ education, when this became a public issue.

-I did write a number of papers about this, showing how schools constructed multiple masculinities, through curriculum differences, discipline, sports and peer group life, and had to negotiate the relations between them.
-Unfortunately this wasn’t the simple anti-feminist message the media wanted to hear, in the days of the ‘What About the Boys?’ backlash, so I missed my chance for world fame.
+I did write a number of papers about this, showing how schools constructed multiple masculinities, through curriculum differences, discipline, sports and peer group life, and how schools handled the relations between masculinities.
+Unfortunately this wasn’t the anti-feminist message the media wanted to hear, so I missed my chance for world fame.

-At the turn of the new century, I had a job as professor of education and became involved, with Steve Crump and colleagues from the school system, in a study of new vocational education courses in senior high school.
-This led back to my old interest in working-class families’ relationships with education, and a new round of interviews that explored the dilemmas created for parents by the changing school system and labour market.
+At the turn of the new century, I had a job as professor of education and became involved, with Steve Crump and colleagues from the NSW school system, in a study of new vocational education courses in senior high school.
+This explored the dilemmas created for parents by the changing school system and labour market, and raised issues about the new conditions of teachers’ work.

 SELECTION OF TEN